 Chocolate Cookie Dough

-- 1 tablespoon crushed peanuts or hazelnuts, cashews, etc
+- 1 tbsp crushed peanuts or hazelnuts, cashews, etc

 - For the chocolate cookie dough: In a small mixing bowl, combine together the dry ingredients: almond flour, oat flour, cacao powder, and salt.
 Add the maple syrup and vegan butter, and stir using a spoon until it forms a dough.
 Stir in the chocolate chips and refrigerate the cookie dough overnight as well.